open/close all folders

 - The "Scott of the Sahara" sketch in Monty Python's Flying Circus.
 Lieutenant Scott uses his underwear as an improvised sling to defeat a giant electric penguin.

 - Tested repeatedly in Deadliest Warrior - they never really seem to do very well.
+Curiously, they were given to gladiators as their ranged weapon, when gladiators never used slings.

 - Ethan on Lost used one.
 It was not depicted as weak.

-- In Pillars of the Earth a main character uses a sling (with correct form) in early episodes, but to little effect.
+- In The Pillars of the Earth a main character uses a sling (with correct form) in early episodes, but to little effect.

 - Xena: Warrior Princess had an episode about David and Goliath.
 What makes this one strange is that the writers apparently didn't believe (or thought the viewers wouldn't believe) that a sling was a lethal weapon in its own right, so they had Xena give some exposition about how giants have a weak spot in the middle of their forehead.